mayurgupta/boto3/docs/source/guide/cw-example-creating-alarms.rst

 based on the value of the metric relative to a given threshold over a number of time periods.

 In this example, Python code is used to create alarms in CloudWatch.
-The code uses the uses AWS SDK for Python to create alarms using these methods of the AWS.CloudWatch client class:
+The code uses AWS SDK for Python to create alarms using these methods of the AWS.CloudWatch client class:

 * `paginate(StateValue='INSUFFICIENT_DATA') <https://boto3.readthedocs.io/en/latest/reference/services/cloudwatch.html#CloudWatch.Client.paginate>`_.